 Humans also have a second kind of memory system, one not really typical of computers, one that experimental psychologists call ‘implicit.’

-Implicit memory is a broad term that refers to the effects of past experiences on present behavior, but indirectly, without a linguistic interaction, without a query that explicitly draws on that memory.
-Trauma is one example of a kind of experience that produces implicit memories – it can affect behavior through triggers or associations without a person becoming aware of its impact.
+Implicit memory is a broad term that refers to the many ways past experiences influence present behavior.
+Pavlov’s famous dogs, for example, learned to associate the sound of a bell with mealtime.
+Eventually, they began salivating whenever they heard a bell, even if food was not delivered.

+Humans also possess implicit memory.
+Implicit memories, for example, are the reason it can be difficult to fall asleep in a new place; people associate their bedroom environment and their nighttime routines with sleepiness.

-Implicit memory also functions in more typical, everyday circumstances.
+Implicit memory is thought to guide human behavior in a wide array of circumstances.
 It is the kind of memory that guides manners and social behaviors, the kind of memory that puts relevant concepts and intuitions at a person’s fingertips.
 In many ways, implicit memory is what makes people prepared to process a new encounter in light of the past.

 One way experimental psychologists investigate implicit memory is with a paradigm known as verbal priming.
 This video demonstrates a procedure for investigating the nature of implicit memory through verbal priming.